AyushGarg848/HandiBiryaniWala/README.md

 ## 🍛 Handi Biryani Wala

-**Handi Biryani Wala** is an online food delivery website created for a restaurant in Muzaffarpur, Bihar.
+An online food delivery website created for Handi Biryani Wala, Muzaffarpur, Bihar.
 This project was developed during an internship to bring the restaurant's operations online, making it easier for customers to browse the menu, place orders, and stay connected with the restaurant.

-### 🎥 Demo
+### 🎥 Video Demo

-A video demo which showcases the website’s core features.

 https://github.com/user-attachments/assets/abc76e61-e655-42e1-a679-b507a8c79e0f